Topher0785/Chris-Topher-Dale-portfolio/README.md

-# Chris-Topher-Dale-portfolio
+# Chris-Topher-Dale-portfolio.

-*If you travel to this website, you will find a profile photo, as well as finding my work and contact information.
-This also will give you the ability to go to the websites I have completed.
+# What you will find at this site.
+## First you will notice there is a profile picture.
+While I'm not Skrek we could be twins.
+### Then you will notice there are working websites.
+Run-Buddy, Reagans website, and Then the fan page.
+#### Finally you will find my contact info on the right side of the screen.